Cl3ar233/Fun/README.md

 # Fun
-This is test GitHub repository.
+This is a GitHub repository.
 Just for fun